MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

 1. Make sure the app displays `Form1` as shown in the previous section.

-1. In the `Form1.cs` file add the `CoreWebView2` namespace by insert the following code snippet at the top.
+1. In `Form1.cs`, add the `CoreWebView2` namespace by inserting the following code at the top:

     ```csharp
     using Microsoft.Web.WebView2.Core;